-In 1833, the Illinois legislature created Rock Island County with the county seat to be located at a city called Stephenson (read about the early county seat battle here).
+In 1831, the Illinois legislature created Rock Island County; two years later, Farnhamsburg won a contentious battle for the Rock Island County seat.
+In 1835, the county picked an undeveloped 62-acre site as the new county seat and called the city Stephenson.
 In 1841, the name was changed to Rock Island, and the new town expanded by annexing territory that included the neighboring town of Farnhamsburg.

 Following consolidation in 1841, Rock Island grew into a transportation and manufacturing center.
 The first railroad reached town in 1854, just as steamboat traffic peaked at 175 landings every month.
 Charles Buford founded the Buford Plow Company in the mid-1800s, kicking off farm implement manufacturing in the region, arguably the most important industry in the Quad Cities.
 By the 1870s, Rock Island was the center of three big railroads that connected the city to markets from New York to San Francisco, while the Mississippi River ensured access to markets from Minneapolis to New Orleans.
 The growth of the railroad business in Rock Island was helped by the construction of a railroad bridge in 1856.

 In the early twentieth century, Rock Island was more or less ruled by a mobster named John Looney, who cultivated a culture of fear and corruption that dominated the city.
 The city’s reputation was so foul that when future-President Woodrow Wilson visited the region in April 1912, he moved the location of his speech from raucous Rock Island to mild-mannered Moline.